jolie/website/www/downloads.md

 </a>
 </div>

-Here you can find the <a href="https://github.com/jolie/website/tree/master/www/files/releases">previous stable releases</a> of Jolie.
+Here you can find the <a href="https://github.com/jolie/jolie/releases">previous releases</a> of Jolie.

 ### Run the Jolie installer